gtkacz/nba-headshot-api/README.md

 ## Overview
 Welcome to nba-headshot-api: an open-source, free-to-use API for retrieving active NBA players' official headshots from nba.com.

-## URI and Versioning
-I hope to improve the API over time.
+## How to use
 This API has URIs prefixed with `https://xxx.com/players/` and is structured as described below.
 There is currently no rate limit.

-## Items

 Stories, comments, jobs, Ask HNs and even polls are just items.
 They're identified by their ids, which are unique integers, and live under `/v0/item/<id>`.